-The Object Network is a distributed programming system that models how we see reality, so that it can merge seamlessly into it.
+Object Network objects or things behave like real objects or things.
+This is a system that models how we see reality, so that it can merge seamlessly into our environment and surroundings.

 It can thus help build the Internet of Things, Augmented Reality, Virtual Reality, Ubiquitous and Pervasive Computing, etc.